gu-fan/riv.vim/README.rst

 The most advantage of `Riv` is it support reStructedText for your note.

-Which are used in many places like sphinx(readthedocs.org) and have many relevent plugins(pygments).
+Which are used in many places like Sphinx_ (www.readthedocs.org) and have many relevent plugins(Pygments_).

 * _`Index`: